 Reclassification FAQsFrequently Asked Questions regarding Reclassification.

-- Parent opinion and consultation; and
+- Parent opinion and consultation [locally defined]

 Are any of these criteria standardized across California?

-LEAs should use the Summative ELPAC Scale Score Ranges (PDF) approved by the SBE in November 2018.
-These are available on the CDE ELPAC web page, to determine level designation for English language proficiency.
-The Summative ELPAC Scale Score Ranges are identified for each grade level for (K–8) and by grade span for grades 9–10 and 11–12.
+LEAs should use the Summative ELPAC Scale Score Ranges (PDF) approved by the State Board of Education (SBE) in November 2018.
+These are available on the California Department of Education (CDE) ELPAC web page, to determine level designation for English language proficiency.
+The Summative ELPAC Scale Score Ranges are identified for each grade level for TK–8 and by grade span for grades 9–10 and 11–12.